Puerto Vallarta Squeeze: Miscellaneous

 As an acknowledgment, the author claims he first heard this story from his wife, who heard it in Puerto Vallarta.

 Characters from Waller's other novels make cameos in Puerto Vallarta Squeeze.
 When Luz flashes back to her childhood in Ceylaya, a gringo photographer bearing a strong resemblance to Robert Kincaid from The Bridges of Madison County takes photos of her working in the fields and sends her a copy of one.
 When Danny, Luz, and Price arrive in Zapata, Price gets a drink from the bar and barely recognizes another Marine.
 When the Marine goes off with his partner, he's referred to as "Jack" and is told to stop pining over "Linda".
 Carmine Jack and Linda Lobo are two prominent characters from Waller's novel Border Music.

 Much of the background information of the character Price come from the real life Vietnam Era Marine Sniper Carlos Hathcock, whose legendary career in Vietnam has been the basis for 4 non-fiction novels.
 Several of Price's stories, told first hand, seem to come directly from Marine Sniper: 93 Confirmed Kills by Charles W. Henderson.

 An interesting characterization of the "Killer" is that he is developed as a psychopath.
 He feels that he was abandoned as a child.
 He seems to justify his need to kill through some of rationization of those innate feelings.

 Adaptations

 Motion picture

-In 2003, Puerto Vallarta Squeeze was made into a motion picture.
-Adapted for the screen by Richard Alfieri, it was directed by Arthur Allan Seidelman, and starred Harvey Keitel, Scott Glenn, and Jonathan Brandis (in his last role before his death in 2003).
+In 2004, Puerto Vallarta Squeeze was made into a motion picture.
+Adapted for the screen by Richard Alfieri, it was directed by Arthur Allan Seidelman, and starred Harvey Keitel, Scott Glenn, and Jonathan Brandis.
 Vikki Carr also appears and sings in Spanish.

 Album

 In 1996, Willie & Lobo compiled an album of their music, The Music of Puerto Vallarta Squeeze, to accompany the book.
-The artists' music is a blend of sounds, Gypsy, Latin, Celtic, Flamenco, Middle Eastern, Rock, Jazz, Cuban Swing, Tango and Salsa., loosely labeled New Flamenco.
+The artists' music is a blend of sounds, Gypsy, Latin, Celtic, Flamenco, Middle Eastern, Rock, Jazz, Cuban Swing, Tango and Salsa, loosely labeled New Flamenco.